irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgUpdateServiceBinding"></a>

 ### MsgUpdateServiceBinding
-MsgUpdateServiceBinding defines an SDK message for updating an existing service binding.
+MsgUpdateServiceBinding defines an SDK message for updating an existing service binding

 | Field | Type | Label | Description |